Geophysical Research Infrastructure for Antarctica (GRIT)

 Phase 1 (Completed):

-Improved data collection on Antarctic geological and geophysical processes.
+Improved data collection to inform Antarctic geophysical, geological and glaciological processes.

-Purchase of seven complete MT instruments configured for Antarctic conditions.
+Purchase of 7 further MT instruments, making a total of 10 MT instrument sets configured for Antarctic conditions.

 Includes Phoenix UMT loggers, MTC 100-series magnetometers, shielded electric field cables, Ti-sheet electrodes, deep-cycle batteries, solar panels, and charge controllers.

-Development of training and instruction manuals for deployment by non-specialist operators.
+Development of training and instruction manuals for deployment by new science-team operators.

 Test deployment data to ensure capability.